UMR 8135 CNRS - INALCO - EPHE

 • 5.10.2022.
 Grammaticalization of Babanki quotative markers.
 Cross-disciplinary perspectives on quoting and speech reporting, Université Libre de Bruxelles, Belguim.

 • 25.09.2022.
-Variation in Central Ring: Convergence or divergence? (with Roland Kießling).
+Variation in Central Ring: Convergence or divergence? (en collaboration avec Roland Kießling).
 4th Symposium on West African Languages, University of Naples L'Orientale, Italy.

 • 29.06.2022.
 Imagining a new scientific partnership between Africa and Europe.
 Conference organized by the CNRS and IRD, France.
 Palais des Académies of the Royal Academy of Sciences, Humanities and Fine Arts of Belgium in Brussels.

 • 24.06.2022.
-The dog barks wùúh or wúh: A contrastive study of onomatopoeia in Babanki and Kambaata (with Yvonne Treis).
+The dog barks wùúh or wúh: A contrastive study of onomatopoeia in Babanki and Kambaata (en collaboration avec Yvonne Treis).
 Word-formation theories VI / Typology and universals in word-formation V, workshop “onomatopoeia”, Košice, 23-26 June 2022.

 • 2-3, 13-14.06.2022.
 Multicausal approaches to language contact.
 Séminaires de Kofi Yakpo - Labex EFL Chaire Internationale 2022, INALCO, Paris.